Lonnie Athens

-Lonnie Athens teaches in the criminology department at Seton Hall University and was senior research criminologist at Georgetown University Law Center.

 Life

 Early life

 Born in Richmond, Virginia, Athens lived with his parents, Irene and Pete Athens.
 His early environment is characterized as being violent and Athens was the victim of domestic violence.
 He was educated at Virginia Polytechnic Institute, where he began by majoring in political science but later changed his major to Sociology and Criminology.
 After graduating from Virginia Tech, Athens continued his criminology studies at the University of Wisconsin.

 Career

 After college Athens continued to interview inmates about their criminal lives and social experiences.
 He based his study on George Herbert Mead, a philosopher who tried understanding how organisms acquire different traits.
 Athens focused on the areas of Iowa and California for his interviews.
 He also worked as a probation and parole officer in northern Virginia in 1986.
 He took all of his findings and his studies and put them together in the book, The Creation of Dangerous Violent Criminals, in which he discusses his theory and the cases he had to look at along the way.
+His life and violentization theory were the subject of the documentary film, Why They Kill (2017), directed by Giuseppe M. Fazari and based on the book by Richard Rhodes.
 Athens now teaches criminology at Seton Hall University.